AESL081 Writing Fundamentals for International Students

 - develop the accurate usage of American English verb systems, including the form, meaning, and use of regular and irregular verbs in present, past, and future time;

 - master the subject, verb, and predicate construction of a simple declarative sentence with appropriate punctuation; and

 - participate in a teacher-directed activity that clarifies plagiarism and academic integrity.

 Other class activities may include, but not be limited to, the numerous in-class collaborative activities, such as interviews, surveys, and small group or paired discussions.

 Practice paragraphs: Early in the semester, students will write practice paragraphs that they will revise and edit based on the instructor's oral and written comments.

 Graded papers: Students will write approximately 2000 words in various writing assignments, including a minimum of eight formal paragraphs; at least three of these must be written in class.
 Students will complete numerous grammar and vocabulary exercises in their textbook and/or workbook.
 These exercises will be evaluated on a consistent basis.

 Students will be given opportunities to demonstrate what they have learned through numerous quizzes, in-class writings, tests of English grammar, and other written assignments, including journal entries, documentation of their visits to the Tutoring Center, and a quiz on plagiarism.

 At semester's end, students will produce a department-mandated in-class writing to help determine placement in the next composition course.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook(s) and/or workbook(s).
-See individual instructor "Course Format" for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook(s) and/or workbook(s).
+See individual instructor course syllabus for specific information.